mohitlohani7/Code-Explainer-using-Groq-LLM/README.md

 Contributions are welcome!
 Open an issue or submit a pull request for improvements.

 📄 License
 This project is created and licensed by Mr. Mohit Lohani.
-It is licensed under the MIT License.